xpipe-io/xpipe-io.github.io/docs/sources/sources.md

 ### Data Source IDs

-As a result, all data sources in the X-Pipe storage have an unique identifier, the data source id.
+As a result, all data sources in the XPipe storage have an unique identifier, the data source id.
-These ids can be used to refer to a specific data source from the X-Pipe API or the X-Pipe command-line tools.
+These ids can be used to refer to a specific data source from the XPipe API or the XPipe command-line tools.
 They consist out of the name of the collection they are in and a data source name, joined together with a colon::

     <collection>:<name>